0xJs/RedTeaming_CheatSheet/windows-ad/Lateral-Movement.md

 ```

 ### Overpass The Hash
-- Over Pass the hash (OPTH) generate tokens from hashes or keys.
+- Over Pass the hash (OPTH) generate tokens(kerberos) from hashes or keys.
 Needs elevation (Run as administrator)

 #### Mimikatz overpass the hash
 ```